 PanKind advocates for all pancreatic cancer patients to receive care from a nutritional specialist, have access to appropriate information about diet and nutrition and access to pancreatic enzymes.
-Patients may find it helpful to see a dietitian at the time of diagnosis, prior to surgery and post surgery so that they can maintain an appropriate weight, manage any diabetic associated issues and manage any symptoms linked to diet and digestion.
+You may find it helpful to see a dietitian at the time of diagnosis, prior to surgery and post-surgery to help maintain an appropriate weight, manage any diabetic associated issues and any other symptoms linked to diet and digestion.

 The pancreas produces enzymes that help digest food.
 When enzymes break down food, the nutrients can be absorbed into the blood and used by the body.

 Pancreatic cancer can affect digestion in several ways.
 The tumour can reduce the number of enzymes your pancreas produces.
 It can grow to block the pancreatic duct which prevents the enzymes reaching your small intestines and the food they are needed to digest.
 If there are not enough enzymes, or they cannot reach food to digest it, nutrients from food can’t be absorbed by your body.
 This can be treated with pancreatic enzyme supplements.